FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

 \section{The Trust Assessment Model}

-The trust assessment model (TAM) proposed in this section uses the QoS attributes information collected by TCSC to assess the trust level of cloud services provided by different CSPs.
-The quantitative values representing the trust level of CSPs can be obtained by TAM, so as to help PCCs select a trustworthy cloud service based on their QoS requirements.
+In this section, a trust assessment model (TAM) is proposed.
+Such a model employs the data of QoS attributes collected by the TCSC to assess the trust level of cloud services provided by various CSPs.
+The quantitative assessment results of TAM can facilitate PCCs select a trustworthy cloud service based on their QoS requirements.
+For convenience, we summarize the major notations in Table 3.